By ProFellow Founder Dr. Vicki Johnson

-The secret of successful applicants is this: unsuccessful applicants believe that they must detail their struggle stories in their personal statement to show their resilience and their ability to overcome challenges.
+Many applicants believe that they must detail their struggle stories in their personal statements to show their resilience and their ability to overcome challenges.
 However, at the graduate level, struggle stories can work against you in your application when they unintentionally raise concerns about your emotional and physical readiness for a rigorous graduate program.
 With relatively limited information about your personal background, selection committees must decide if there is enough evidence that you will thrive as a student in a program with high academic standards and expectations.

-Masters and doctoral programs are challenging – many graduate students do not complete their programs successfully.
+Master’s and doctoral programs are challenging – many graduate students do not complete their programs successfully.
 Unlike at the undergraduate level, there is less individualized attention and support at the graduate level for personal (and even, academic) challenges that may arise during your studies.
 The biggest fear of selection committees is that those they select won’t finish the degree or will struggle through the program because of personal, emotional, physical, or financial challenges.
-Therefore, you don’t want to unintentionally raise concerns about your emotional and physical readiness for a program in a personal statement of 500-1,000 words, because you won’t have adequate opportunity to provide context about your emotional and physical readiness after revealing a significant trauma you experienced.
+Therefore, you don’t want to unintentionally raise concerns about your emotional and physical readiness for a program in a personal statement of 500-1,000 words, because you won’t have adequate opportunity to provide context about your readiness after revealing a significant trauma you experienced.

 Successful applicants can (and should, if asked) mention a personal struggle, but they emphasize the details of their unique talents, moments of inspiration and aspirations, rather than the details of their struggle story.

 Let me give you an example of this!